Contingent Payment Mechanisms for Resource Utilization: Contingent Payment Mechanism

 See Figure~\ref{fig:utilities}.
-Part (i) of Lemma~\ref{lem:exp_u} can be derived by applying integration by parts to \eqref{equ:exp_util_z}, and the proof of the rest of the lemma is straightforward.
-We defer the formal proofs to Appendix \ref{appx:proof_lem_exp_u}.
-Intuitively, the agent gets the expected positive value $\E{V^+}$ when $z =0$.
-As the penalty $z$ increases to infinity, the agent would end up always using the resource and never pays the penalty thus her expected utility converges to $\E{V}$.
+The proof of this lemma is straightforward.
+For part (i), $u_i(0) = \mathbb{E}[V_i^+]$ by definition, and $\lim_{z \rightarrow \infty} \E{u_i(z)} = \E{V_i}$ holds by the monotone convergence theorem.
+Part (ii) holds since $\max\{V_i, -z\}$ is monotonically non-increasing in $z$, continuous, and convex, so $u_i(z)$ inherits these properties.
+Intuitively, when $z = 0$, the agent uses the resource if and only if her realized value is non-negative thus gets expected utility $\mathbb{E}[V_i^+]$.
+As the penalty $z$ increases, the agent's expected utility continuously decreases.
+When $z = \infty$, the agent always uses the resource and never pays the penalty thus her expected utility converges to $\E{V}$.